Choysky District

 Choysky District (Чо́йский райо́н; Чоо аймак, Çoo aymak) is an administrative and municipal district (raion), one of the ten in the Altai Republic, Russia.
 It is located in the north of the republic.
-The area of the district is 4526 km2.
+The district covers 4526 km2.
 Its administrative center is the rural locality (a selo) of Choya.
-As of the 2010 Census, the total population of the district was 8,348, with the population of Choya accounting for 23.0% of that number.
+As of the 2010 Census, the district's total population was 8,348, with Choya accounting for 23.0% of that number.

 History

 The district was established on October 20, 1980.

 Administrative and municipal status

 Within the framework of administrative divisions, Choysky District is one of the ten in the Altai Republic.
 As a municipal division, the district is incorporated as Choysky Municipal District.
 Both administrative and municipal districts are divided into the same seven rural settlements, comprising twenty-one rural localities.
 The selo of Choya serves as the administrative center of both the administrative and municipal district.